tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Ins_Plotting_w_Flair.md

 Explain to students that **line** and **bar** plots are just the tip of the iceberg in terms of what hvPlot supports.

-* hvPlot also offers **area** and **scatter** plots.
+* hvPlot also offers **area** and **scatter** plots, just to name two more.
 These plots are essential when visualizing and analyzing categorical/dimensional data at multivariate levels.
 An example would be considering real estate metric data across time, in terms of sales, foreclosures, and pending escrows.

 * Because these plots support comparative analysis, they can be considered as more advanced than the standard **line** and **bar** plots.
 Adding these to any report would add extra visual and statistical flair.